MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/uk-tax-mtd.md

 ms.date: 02/12/2019
 ---

-# VAT in the British Version of Microsoft Dynamics GP
+# VAT in the UK Version of Microsoft Dynamics GP

 Her Majesty's Revenue and Customs (HMRC) is implementing the first step of Making Tax Digital, which imposes new requirements on VAT registered businesses above the VAT threshold.
 Requirements will be implemented in phases.
 In the first phase, with a deadline in April, 2019, the following requirements will take effect: